Business Development Specialist

 Once his contract work with the University was finished, Chase travelled to South Korea to teach English to children of all ages.
 There he further developed his presentation skills and also gained an immeasurable cultural experience.

-From a young age Chase has always gravitated towards leadership roles in the workforce.
-He became a foreman for his Grandfather’s landscaping company as a 17 year old, he was a travelling representative of the University of Windsor as a recent graduate, and he commanded an English program in a foreign country.
-Chase is one of those people that derive great satisfaction out of being able to help people find solutions to challenges.
+Chase gravitated to leadership roles from a young age.
+He was foreman for his Grandfather’s landscaping company at just 17, he represented the University of Windsor as a recent graduate, and he commanded an English program in a foreign country shortly after that.
+Chase derives great satisfaction from helping people find solutions to challenges.
 He applies his coordination and communications skills and feels rewarded when a plan comes together.
-This is why Chase has taken on the added duties as our rural solutions coordinator (to help smaller communities) and he specifically asked to be put on our First Nations Support Team.
+This is why Chase has paid special attention to the shortage of available training in rural areas and on First Nations territory.

-We are sure that his demonstrated leadership ability; strong public presence; and follow through commitment will help to establish him as a strong business development representative and trusted customer liaison.
+Chase’s leadership ability; strong public presence; and follow through commitment have helped establish him as WWOTC’s business development specialist and a most trusted customer liaison.